Wilzzu/WhoSentThat/README.md

       ],
       "embeds": []
     }
-    // ...
+    ...
   ],
-  "messageCount": <Amount of messages in the file>
+  "messageCount": <Number of messages in the file>
 }
 ```